h2yuan/CSE110/index.md

 - [ ] make new friends
 - [ ] learn something useful

-Here is a quick to the top
+Here is a quick way to the top

 [index](#introduction)